 There are also several Williamsburg directories both in the SCRC.
 Search the catalog by subject for “Williamsburg (Va.)
 Telephone directories” and “Williamsburg (Va.) directories” to find these telephone and other directories.
 The earliest Williamsburg directory was published in 1898.
 It is entitled A Directory and Handbook of the City of Williamsburg and the County of James City, Virginia, and it is available in Special Collections.
 (F234 .W7 A18 1898).

 Special Collections also has two oral history collections documenting 20th century Williamsburg and James City County.
 The first is the Williamsburg Documentary Project conducted by the American Studies Program at William & Mary.
-Records are available in Special Collections, but many of the interviews have been posted online.
+Records are available in Special Collections, but many of the interviews have been posted online (circa 2008-2014).
 The second project is the James City County Oral History Collection, 1983-1986.
-Transcripts and cassette tapes are available in Special Collections.
-(Mss.
-Acc.
-1989.29A, 1993.55, 2010.231).
+Transcripts are available in Special Collections.
+(MS 00241).

 Listed below are several other useful collections for genealogists.
 Consult the Special Collections Database for more information.